Unit 3 Vocabulary: Bookkeeping

 UK

-single entry bookkeeping
+Single entry bookkeeping

 a simple system of keeping financial records, where transactions are entered only once